-Xerox Corporation Notes to Condensed Consolidated Financial Statements (\$ in millions except per share data)
+Xerox Corporation Notes to Condensed Consolidated Financial Statements (\$ in millions except per share data and where otherwise noted)

 1. Basis of Presentation:

 References herein to "we" or "our" or "us" refer to Xerox Corporation and consolidated subsidiaries unless the context specifically requires otherwise.